ciena-blueplanet/pr-bumper/README.md

 > **NOTE** Since `RO_GH_TOKEN` is not secure, it is printed directly into your Travis Logs!!!
 > So, make sure it has only read access to your repository.
 Hence the name `RO_GH_TOKEN` (Read Only GitHub Token)

+## .pr-bumper.json
+If using TravisCI most configuration options will not be needed, but if you have a different CI or specific requirements like handling changelog generation separately, configuration can be defined by placing a `.pr-bumper.json` file in the root of your repository.

-## Bitbucket Server / TeamCity
+### Bitbucket Server / TeamCity
 You can now configure `pr-bumper` to work with something other than Travis CI and GitHub.
 The only other configuration that has been tested is TeamCity and Bitbucket Server.
-You can configure `pr-bumper` to work with TeamCity and Bitbucket Server by placing a `.pr-bumper.json` file in the root of your repository and filling in some information about your CI setup:
+Example TeamCity and Bitbucket setup:

 ```json